mjsiers/dockerfiles/README.md

 # Dockerfiles

-This repository just contains a set of Dockerfiles to build Docker container images that I have used for some different projects.
+This repository just contains a set of sample Dockerfiles to build different Docker container images.